 A particular Bible translator may have found something that other translators have missed.
 They also may supply important notes.

 These are academic versions of manuscripts that have been checked and researched for variants to produce a high-quality source text.
-To see what we use, see the manuscripts page.

 This software is helpful for searching for verses with particular words or expressions.

 The codexes are the oldest compilations of Bible books.
 Sometimes it’s necessary to consult individual manuscripts to detect errors and corruptions, although critical editions (see above) are usually more practical.

 - The Center for the Study of New Testament Manuscripts

 - Codex Alexandrinus (Greek, c.
 400-440)